Dean’s Certificate of Distinction in Research

 Meet the Advisory Team

-The Advisory Team is here to support participating students and guide them in areas of research and feasible projects.
-The Advisory Team may ask to meet with students to discuss individual timelines for completion, mentor-mentee relationships, and research projects.
-The Advisory Team will also keep a record of student involvement and report overall progress in yearly summary reports and presentations.
+The Advisory Team supports participating students by offering guidance to students as they explore various areas of research, select scholarly projects, and engage in their research experiences.
+The team is available to meet with students to discuss individual timelines, mentor-mentee relationships, research project details, and other research-related topics.
+The Advisory Team also organizes records of student involvement and reports overall progress in yearly summary reports and presentations.

 Student Participation Criteria